-We are proud to announce that our REPLA MIcro-Factory project, the art-driven innovation start-up project that spun out of the Reboot&Reuse program, has entered the second phase of the European DigiCirc accelerator program for circular cities.
+We are proud to announce that our OurkilO project, with the REPLA Micro-Factory and component library, the art-driven innovation start-up project that spun out of the Reboot&Reuse program, has entered the second phase of the European DigiCirc accelerator program for circular cities.
 For 6 months, we can make use of their trajectory and coaching to make this project investor ready.

 Transition towards a true circular economy